-Today had been a strange day of euphoria crossing over Glen Bruar and laying in the sun drinking sloe gin, then fear after nearly stepping on an adder.
-I also went from happiness at an unexpected phone signal giving me contact with my children and Challenge Control, to disappointment at losing the signal just as I was able to phone my wife (once she was home from work).
+Today had been a strange day of euphoria crossing over Glen Bruar and laying in the sun drinking sloe gin.
+Then fear after nearly stepping on an adder.
+I also went from happiness at an unexpected phone signal giving me contact with my children and Challenge Control.
+To disappointment at losing the signal just as I was able to phone my wife.
 Now here I was laying in an uneven tent, missing home.
-It was 8pm so I decided to have tea, more sloe gin and a sleep, and I was sure that all will be well again.
-The sloe gin was looking a bit light, though…
+It was 8pm so I decided to have tea, more sloe gin and a sleep.
+I was sure that all will be well again.
+Except the sloe gin was looking a bit light, though…

 Day 7: Glen Tilt to Loch nan Eun (17th May 2018)

 I spent all of last night sliding off my air mattress.
 I know this wouldn’t have happened on my old closed-cell mat, but I wouldn’t swap this air mattress for anything.
 It’s far too comfortable and much warmer.

 Glen Tilt was very nice, but it was a long slog up the valley.
 It is a good track, passing the occasional residence and farm.
 I only had a couple of vehicles pass me all morning.
 One even stopped for a chat.
 I also had an interesting chat with a couple who were heading down the glen after a few nights out wild camping.

 Nearing the end of the valley I left the track and joined a nice path, closer to the river.
 This led me right to the amazing Falls of Tarf, blazed in sunshine.